aurelberra/dh_conferences_cfp/dh_cfp_en/dh2019_cfp_en.md

 - Multiple-paper panels (500-word abstracts + 500-word overview)
 - Pre-conference workshops and tutorials (proposal maximum 1 500 words)

 The deadline for submitting poster, short paper, long paper, and multiple-paper panel proposals to the international Program Committee is 11:59pm GMT 27 November 2018.
-Presenters will be notified of acceptance by March 3 2019.
+Presenters will be notified of acceptance by 3 March 2019.

-The deadline for submitting workshops and tutorials, , is 11:59pm GMT, 10 January 2019, with notice of acceptance by 3 March 2019.
+The deadline for submitting workshops and tutorials is 11:59pm GMT, 10 January 2019, with notice of acceptance by 3 March 2019.

 Proposal must be submitted via https://www.conftool.pro/dh2019/.

 **DH2019 will use double-blind peer review.
-To facilitate this process, please remove all identifying information from your proposal submission including author name(s) and affiliation(s), project URLs, etc..**
+To facilitate this process, please remove all identifying information from your proposal submission including author name(s) and affiliation(s), project URLs, etc.**

 When submitting proposals, previous Digital Humanities conference participants and reviewers should use their existing ConfTool account rather than setting up new ones.
 If you have forgotten your username or password, please contact Program Committee Co-chairs Fabio Ciotti: fabio [dot] ciotti [at] UNIROMA2 [dot] IT or Elena Pierazzo: elena [dot] pierazzo [at] univ-grenoble-alpes [dot] fr.